Czechs in Chicago: History

 The First Czechs came to Chicago in the 1850s and 1860s, shortly after the Habsburgs crushed the Czech Revolution of 1848 in the Crown Kingdom of Bohemia.
 Their Slovak counterparts would arrive in the city about 40 years later in the early 20th Century.
 They called their first settlement in the city, concentrated around Canal, Harrison, and Twelfth Streets, Praha (Prague), where they would establish several Czech institutions.
 After the Great Chicago Fire damaged much of Praha and Italians and Greeks began to move into the area, the Czech community then migrated further south into Chicago's Pilsen neighborhood, which they named after Pilsen, Czechia.
 The first Czech Catholic Church, St. Wenceslaus, was founded at De Koven and Des Plaines streets in 1863.
-America's first daily Czech newspaper Svornost began publication in 1875.
+America's first daily Czech newspaper Svornost ("concord") began publication in 1875.
 Also, common in many Czech-American communities was a Sokol (equivalent to a German Turnverein), or a gymnastics facility, which fostered fitness and community bonding, located at Canal and Taylor.
 Later, more upwardly mobile generations of Czech Americans migrated to Cicero and Berwyn, where many of them took up jobs at the Hawthorne Works Western Electric plant making America's telephones.

 Tragedy struck Chicago's Czech American community in 1911, when five-year old Elsie Paroubek was kidnapped and murdered.
 As a result, the Czech American community mobilized massively to help in the searches for the girl and support her family, and gained much sympathy from the general American public.

 In 1915, the SS Eastland Disaster on the Chicago River resulted in the largest loss of life from a single shipwreck on the Great Lakes, with 844 killed.
 Several hundred Czech-Americans were estimated to have been among the passengers who died when the ship, which was transporting a group of Hawthorne Works Western Electric workers and their families for an outing, capsized in the Chicago River.

 In 1931, the Czech community celebrated when Anton Cermak was elected mayor of Chicago, thwarting incumbent William Thompson's attempt at a second term and thus defeating the Irish American political machine which up until then had dominated the city's political administration.
 Indeed, Cermak ushered in a new era of Chicago politics: every Chicago mayor since has been a member of the Democratic Party.
 Cermak was later killed by a bullet intended for President Franklin D. Roosevelt, and today is buried in the Bohemian National Cemetery on Chicago's Northwest Side.
 Cermak lends his name to Cermak Road, which runs through several of the historically Czech / Bohemian neighborhoods on Chicago's Southwest Side.